 Size-specific quantities: 'The adjective specific before the name of an extensive quantity is often used to mean divided by mass' (Cohen et al. 2008).
-Mass-specific flux is flow divided by mass of the system.
+In this general system-paradigm, mass-specific flux is flow divided by mass of the system (the total mass of everything within the measuring chamber).
 A mass-specific quantity is independent of the extent of non-interacting homogenous subsystems.
-Tissue-specific quantities are of fundamental interest in comparative mitochondrial physiology, where specific refers to the type rather than mass of the tissue.
-The term specific, therefore, must be further clarified, such that tissue mass-specific, e.g., muscle mass-specific quantities are defined.
+Tissue-specific quantities (related to the sample in contrast to the system) are of fundamental interest in comparative mitochondrial physiology, where specific refers to the type of the sample rather than mass of the system.
+The term specific, therefore, must be further clarified, such that sample-specific, e.g., muscle mass-specific normalization is distinguished from system-specific (mass or volume) quantities (Fig. 9).

 Molar quantities: 'The adjective molar before the name of an extensive quantity generally means divided by amount of substance' (Cohen et al. 2008).
 The notion that all molar quantities then become intensive causes ambiguity in the meaning of molar Gibbs energy.
 It is important to emphasize the fundamental difference between normalization for amount of substance in a system or for amount of motive substance in a transformation.
 When the Gibbs energy of a system, G [J], is divided by the amount of substance B in the system, n_B [mol], a size-specific molar quantity is obtained, $G_B = G/n_B$ [J·mol-1], which is not any force at all.
-In contrast, when the partial Gibbs energy change, ∂G [J], is divided by the motive amount of substance B in reaction r (advancement of reaction), $\partial_r \xi_B$ [mol], the resulting intensive molar quantity, $F{rB} = \partial G/\partial_r \xi_B$ [J·mol-1], is the chemical motive force of reaction r involving 1 mol B (Table 6, Note 4).
+In contrast, when the partial Gibbs energy change, ∂G [J], is divided by the motive amount of substance B in reaction r (advancement of reaction), $\partial_r \xi_B$ [mol], the resulting intensive molar quantity, $\Delta_r F_B = \partial G/\partial_r \xi_B$ [J·mol-1], is the chemical motive force of reaction r involving 1 mol B (Table 6, Note 4).
 These considerations apply not only to the molar format (Fig. 8).